Navel Fetish

 A long cultural symbol, a recent clinical label

 The navel has carried symbolic weight across cultures for millennia: as the body's centre, the mark of origin, and the severed bond with the mother (the Greek omphalos at Delphi was literally the "navel of the world").
-It also appears as an object of admiration in older literature: the Wikipedia article catalogues navel imagery from the biblical Song of Songs through poems by May Swenson and Robert W. Service to Milan Kundera's The Festival of Insignificance (2013).
+It also appears as an object of admiration in older literature.
+The Wikipedia article catalogues navel imagery from the biblical Song of Songs ("thy navel is like a round goblet", 7:2) through poems by May Swenson and Robert W. Service, whose poem "Navels" openly celebrates the feature, to Milan Kundera's late novel The Festival of Insignificance (French, 2014), which frames the exposed midriff as "the new locus of desire."
 The erotic focus is therefore old; the clinical vocabulary is recent and only loosely standardised.

 Terminology and etymology